Heart Murmur in Dogs

 Dogs diagnosed with heart murmurs should not be bred due to the risk of worsening their heart disease during the stress of breeding or pregnancy as well as the possibility of passing on the heart disease to their babies.

-What is the cost of treating a heart murmur?
+What is the cost of treating a heart murmur in dogs?

 The cost of treatment varies greatly depending on the cause of the murmur and the dog’s age.
 Some cases will require surgery, and others may only need a modification in diet and medication.
 Your veterinarian will order specific tests to determine the condition accurately.
 Different factors such as who will perform the tests (i.e. your veterinarian or a specialist) as well as the area in which you live all can affect cost.